-Reflecting the corners first by counting the number of jumps to the line and doing the same number on the other side.
-Then joining up the corners with straight lines to form the reflected triangle
+Draw the line of y = 3.
+This should be a horizontal line which crosses the y-axis at 3.
+Reflect the corners first by counting the number of jumps to the line and doing the same number on the other side.
+Then join up the corners with straight lines to form the reflected triangle